Next Start

 • Implement an effective quality check process by inspecting repaired vehicles and ensuring the repair is up to standard

-• Complete final paperwork and payment with customer
+• Complete final paperwork and payment with the customer

-• Provide exceptional customer service at all times and create ongoing relationships with customers
+• Provide exceptional customer service and create ongoing relationships with customers

 Collision estimators can work in a variety of environments.
 While their basic responsibilities may remain the same, their day-to-day tasks will vary slightly depending on their specific role.
 Several settings estimators work in include: